Vertigo, Dizziness and Balance

 Our vestibular rehabilitation service provides assessment and treatment for people who are suffering from vertigo, dizziness and balance problems.

-We'll ask you a structured series of questions to gain important information about your history and condition then use specific tests and equipment (such as Video Frenzel Goggles) to assist in diagnosing your condition.
+Vestibular Physiotherapy is a specialised area of physio requiring extensive training to be able to safely assess, diagnose and treat these conditions.
+During your assessment your physio will ask you a structured series of questions to gain important information about your history.
+They will perform a series of specific tests and where required use equipment (such as Video Frenzel Goggles) to assist in diagnosing your condition.

 Anyone can suffer from vertigo, dizziness and balance problems and in many cases symptoms come on suddenly and with no obvious cause.